OnChainDen/mls-contracts/README.md

 ### Upgradability (ERC-2535 Diamond Standard)

+> [!WARNING]
+> We are exploring using the [ERC-1822 Universal Upgradeable Proxy Standard (UUPS)](https://eips.ethereum.org/EIPS/eip-1822) instead of the [ERC-2535 Diamond Standard](https://eips.ethereum.org/EIPS/eip-2535) for upgradability due to the heavy interdepencies between the diamond cut facets in Onchain Custody.

 The smart contracts are upgradable according to the [ERC-2535 Diamond Standard](https://eips.ethereum.org/EIPS/eip-2535) by Nick Mudgen.

 The implementation of the ERC-2535 Diamond Standard for Onchain Custody can be found in the directory `src/diamond`: